MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-2010-end-support-roadmap.md

 ## Choose how you want to deploy Microsoft 365 Apps

-You can deploy Microsoft 365 Apps from the cloud, from a local source on your network, or with Microsoft Endpoint Configuration Manager (or another software distribution solution).
+You can deploy Microsoft 365 Apps from the cloud, from a local source on your network, or with Configuration Manager (or another software distribution solution).
 Which option you choose depends on your environment and business requirements.
 Deploying from the cloud, for example, minimizes your administrative overhead, but could require more network bandwidth.
 Deploying with Configuration Manager or from a local source, on the other hand, offers more granular control over the deployment of Microsoft 365 Apps, including which applications and languages are installed on which client computers.

 For more information, see [Plan your enterprise deployment of Microsoft 365 Apps](../plan-microsoft-365-apps.md).